1. What is the difference between a Dietitian and a Nutritionist?

-Accredited Practising Dietitian (APD) is the only national credential recognised by the Australian government, Medicare, the Department of Veterans Affairs (DVA) & most private health funds as the standard for nutritional services in Australia.
+Accredited Practising Dietitian (APD) is the only national credential recognized by the Australian government, Medicare, the Department of Veterans Affairs (DVA) and most private health funds as the standard for nutritional services in Australia.
 This is the reason why only an Accredited Practising Dietitian will be able to offer a rebate under Medicare or DVA, for nutrition consultations.
 Nutritionists who are inadequately qualified cannot register with either Medicare or DVA.

 Be very cautious if your Nutritionist does not state his or her qualifications.